 Why Trust Me?

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 My brother has a Patagonia Snowshot Jacket and I took it out for a week-long ski trip to see how it holds up.
 Below, you will find my detailed review.

 This is a well-built, capable ski jacket that will meet the needs of most skiers.
 It comes with a fairly hefty price tag for a shell-type jacket, but it’s backed by the reputation and brand-recognition of a quality gear and clothing manufacturer in Patagonia.
 It has effective weather and water repellent properties alongside a somewhat slim fit.